 This celebration of emancipation from slavery began because Gen. Gordon Granger of the U.S. Army proclaimed the end of bondage in Texas on June 19, 1865, at Galveston.
 African American folklore developed alternate explanations for the importance of that date.
 One story described a black former Union soldier who brought word of freedom by mule to the trans-Mississippi South and announced the news in Oklahoma on June 19, 1865.
-Emancipation came to slaves of the Indian nations, in the territory that became Oklahoma, at different times during the summer of 1865.
+News of emancipation came to the enslaved people of the Indian nations, in the territory that became Oklahoma, at different times during the summer of 1865.
+It was enforced through the Reconstruction Treaties of 1866.

 When the federal government opened the Unassigned Lands of Indian Territory to new settlers in 1889, African Americans joined the migration to establish claims to land or to help develop towns, including some small All-Black communities in southern and central Oklahoma.
 Many of the African Americans came from Texas and brought with them Juneteenth celebrations.
 Juneteenth in the African American towns sometimes became a full day of activities including speeches about the importance of the event, followed by sports contests, picnics, and dances.